Mental Wellbeing

 Please click this link for parent information about Child and Adolescent Mental Health Services (CAMHS) - https://youngminds.org.uk/find-help/your-guide-to-support/guide-to-camhs/

-If you want to know how you can support your child’s mental health yourself, then please download the leaflet below or have a look at our top tips.
+If you want to know how you can support your child’s mental health yourself, then please feel free to contact the school and find out what support is available.

 Anxiety is probably one of the most common manifestations of poor mental health among children in the UK.
 Anxiety is often identified as an intense uneasiness, worry or fear.